AdobeDocs/commerce-admin.en/help/content-design/content-staging.md

 ---
 title: Content Staging
-description: placeholder
+description: Content Staging gives your business team the ability to easily create, preview, and schedule a wide range of content updates for your store directly from the Admin.
 ---
 # Content Staging

 {{ee-feature}}

-Content Staging gives your business team the ability to easily create, preview, and schedule a wide range of content updates for your store directly from the _Admin_.
+Content staging gives your business team the ability to easily create, preview, and schedule a wide range of content updates for your store directly from the _Admin_.
 For example, rather than thinking in terms of a static page, consider a page to be a collection of different elements that can be turned _on_ or _off_ according to schedule.
-You can use Content Staging to create a page that changes automatically throughout the year on schedule.
+You can use content staging to create a page that changes automatically throughout the year on schedule.

 The term _campaign_ refers to the record of a scheduled change, or collection of changes, that might be viewed on a calendar or timeline, and managed from the Staging Dashboard.
 The terms _scheduled change_ and _scheduled update_ are interchangeable and refer to a single change.